 - Stick systems: The curtain wall frame, also known as mullions, and the glass or panels are installed piece by piece.

-- Modular system: The curtain wall is made of large units (modules) that are assembled and glazed in the factory, then assembled on site.
+- Modular system: The curtain wall is made of large units (modules) that are assembled and glazed in the factory, and then assembled on-site.

 - Operable windows allow natural ventilation.
 They consist of a frame and sash that are sealed by weatherstrips, in addition to the infill being sealed to the sash.

 Operable windows can be broadly classified into sliding seal or compression seal windows.
 Compression seal windows tend to provide better resistance to air and water since they reduce friction and wear of the weatherstripping.